oracle-devrel/leagueoflegends-optimizer/dev/README.md

 ```
 cp /terraform/terraform.tfvars.template terraform/terraform.tfvars
 ```

+Refresh the Riot Developer API key, only valid for 24 hours.

 Edit the values with `vim` or `nano` with your tenancy, compartment, ssh public key and Riot API key:
 ```